Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Conclusion

 \section{Conclusion}

 We have studied SPT phases protected by modulated symmetries, where internal symmetry transform nontrivially under spatial symmetries, especially, lattice translation and reflection.
-Using the MPS formalism and LHS spectral sequence, we provided a systematic and microscopic derivation of the classification of 1+1D modulated SPT phases and established an explicit map realizing the crystalline equivalence principle.
+Using the MPS formalism and the LHS spectral sequence, we provided a systematic and microscopic derivation of the classification of 1+1D modulated SPT phases and constructed an explicit map realizing the crystalline equivalence principle.

 Within the MPS framework, we showed that the symmetry constraints on the MPS tensors naturally lead to a decomposition of the classification into strong and weak indices.
-The strong index corresponds to translation-invariant projective representations of the internal symmetry group, while the weak indices arise from symmetry charges attached to unit cells and are defined modulo equivalence relations induced by the action of the spatial symmetries.
-The MPS analysis reveals a structure analogous to the LHS spectral sequence for the group cohomology of semidirect product symmetries, complementary to the decorated domain wall interpretation of the LHS spectral sequence.
+The strong index can be detected either from the boundary symmetry algebra or from the entanglement Hamiltonian, whereas the weak index does not affect these probes.
+Instead, it can be detected from the action of spatial symmetries in the presence of symmetry defects associated with the internal symmetry.
+When the spatial symmetry is lattice translation, the strong index corresponds to translation-invariant projective representations of the internal symmetry group, while the weak index arises from symmetry charges attached to unit cells and are defined modulo equivalence relations induced by translation.
+When the spatial symmetry is reflection, the strong index corresponds to reflection-reversed projective representations of the internal symmetry group, while the weak index corresponds to reflection-symmetric one-dimensional representations of the internal group modulo equivalence relations induced by reflection.
+The MPS analysis reveals a structure analogous to the LHS spectral sequence for the group cohomology of semidirect product groups, which enabled us to establish the cyrstalline equivalence principle.

-To demonstrate the physical realization of these phases, we constructed explicit lattice models realizing exponential and dipolar SPT phases and found that both th strong and weak indices coincide with the classification derived from the MPS and LHS framework.
-As applications of our classification, we analyzed the LSM anomaly and SPT-LSM constraints arising from modulated symmetries, and showed that a class of non-invertible Kramers-Wannier reflection symmetries is anomalous.
+To demonstrate the physical realization of these phases, we constructed explicit lattice models realizing exponential and dipolar SPT phases and found that both the strong and weak indices coincide with the classification we derived.
+As applications of our classification, we analyzed the LSM anomalies and SPT-LSM constraints arising from modulated symmetries, and showed that a class of non-invertible Kramers-Wannier reflection symmetries is anomalous.

 Our results highlight the power of the MPS approach in characterizing modulated SPT phases.
 The framework developed here provides a useful starting point for exploring more general crystalline, subsystem, and higher-order multipole SPT phases.